Preparing for your appointmentBy Mayo Clinic Staff

-Make an appointment with your family doctor or gynecologist if you have signs or symptoms of cystocele that bother you or interfere with your normal activities.
+Make an appointment with your family doctor or gynecologist if you have signs or symptoms of anterior prolapse that bother you or interfere with your normal activities.

 Here's some information to help you prepare for your appointment and know what to expect from your doctor.